This chapter sets out how a local authority will determine whether it has a duty to provide accommodation and financial support to a family with NRPF.

 There is no specific reference in the statutory guidance to assessing children in NRPF families but there will be considerations specific to a child in an NRPF household that must be made to establish whether the child is in need.
 The local authority’s response must therefore consider the impact on the child of the parent’s lack of access to employment, welfare benefits and social housing due to their immigration status.
 The COMPAS research found that the welfare need of NRPF families at point of referral was overwhelmingly for accommodation.
 It follows that housing and financial support can be provided to a child and their family in order to safeguard and promote the welfare of the child when they are in need due to a lack of these.

-Giwa v LB Lewisham (2015) confirms that when determining whether the local authority has acted lawfully and rationally, what matters is how the local authority has collected and documented the information and evidence needed to support its decision making process.
-In R (C, T, M and U) v LB Southwark (2016), the Court of Appeal has since confirmed that support under section 17 can only be provided in order to meet the needs of a child following an assessment in line with the statutory guidance, so local authorities may find it more efficient to undertake a child in need assessment when deciding all applications for support.
+In R (C, T, M and U) v LB Southwark (2016), the Court of Appeal confirmed that support under section 17 can only be provided in order to meet the needs of a child following an assessment in line with the statutory guidance.
+This means that local authorities will need to undertake a child in need assessment to determine eligibility for support.

 3.3 Considerations specific to children in NRPF families

-Families with NRPF may present to social services because they are homeless or threatened with homelessness and/or the parents have insufficient income to provide for their family’s’ living needs because they are unable to work, claim benefits or access social housing due to their immigration status.
+Families with NRPF may present to social services because they are homeless or threatened with homelessness, and/or the parents have insufficient income to provide for their family’s’ living needs.
+As their immigration status prevents them from claiming benefits and accessing affordable social housing, parents may also face challenges sustaining work where they have permission to do so.

 It is highly likely that a lack of accommodation or a parent’s inability to provide for their child’s living needs will have an adverse impact on the child’s health and/or development.
 Therefore, a child requiring accommodation and/or food, warmth and other essential needs, will have welfare needs which the local authority may be required to provide for in order to exercise its duty under section 17.

-Although the COMPAS report highlighted that safeguarding risks were strongly linked to material deprivation, families were frequently found to be vulnerable to exploitation.
+Although the COMPAS research highlighted that safeguarding risks were strongly linked to material deprivation, families were frequently found to be vulnerable to exploitation.
 Such risks to the child must also be considered.

 - Where the parent has no current immigration permission, is in an excluded group and has a pending human rights application or appeal that has not been determined by the Home Office or courts which constitutes a legal barrier preventing the family from leaving the UK.